austinryan11/2019-GB/README.md

 ![](2019review2020preview_files/figure-html/unnamed-chunk-27-1.png)<!-- -->

 Overall passing efficiency out of heavier personnel was similar to 11 personnel.
-However, the play-action game was much more effective out of heavier personnel.A fair amount of the Packer successful shot plays came from play-action dropbacks with two or fewer wide receivers.
+However, the play-action game was much more effective out of heavier personnel.
+A fair amount of the Packer successful shot plays came from play-action dropbacks with two or fewer wide receivers.
 Green bay ran play-action 28% of the time in sets with two or fewer receivers as opposed to 12% of the time with three or more wideouts.

 ![](2019review2020preview_files/figure-html/unnamed-chunk-30-1.png)<!-- -->